 - Receive the Sacrament of Penance sometime in the weeks before Confirmation

 - Complete service hours and journal, a saint report/project, and any class assignments

-- Choose carefully a sponsor and a Confirmation name (based on the saint report/project) *candidates may choose instead of a saint name a name or word of Christian significance, such as Abraham or Ruth (Old Testament figures); Faith or Hope, etc.
+- Choose carefully a sponsor and a Confirmation name (based on the saint report/project).
+Candidates may choose instead of a saint name a name of biblical significance (such as Joshua, Sarah, or Ruth from the Old Testament) or Christian virtue (such as Faith, Hope, Charity), etc.

 - Attend a Confirmation retreat as explained during Confirmation meetings

 - Prepare for and attend a Confirmation interview with the pastor